-Top 10 most reliable cars to buy
+Top 10 most reliable cars to buy 2024

-Modern cars go through strict development and testing processes before they go on sale to ensure that they’ll carry on working as they should for many years to come.
+All modern cars go through years of research, development and testing to ensure they are as robust and dependable as possible, and will keep running as intended for years to come.
 Despite this, some cars still end up proving far more reliable than others, making reliability one of the most important factors for people buying a new or used car.
-If you’re looking for a reliable car our list, powered by first hand data from owners in the Driver Power survey, is a must read.
+The Driver Power survey is powered by first hand data from owners and if you want to know which are the most reliable cars on sale, they really are the best people to ask.
+These results come from our latest 2023 Driver Power survey.

 How we found the most reliable cars